Power to be restored to New Orleans by middle of next week

 “I know that people are anxious and tired,” Edwards said Thursday.
 “I know they’re hot.
 And the tempers can flare when they’re waiting in those long gas lines.
 I’m asking people to be patient.”

-Some of New Orleans’ hospitals have had their regular power supply restored, said Dr. Jennifer Avegno, director of the New Orleans Health Department.
-A senior center has been converted to a place for residents to receive limited health care, she added at a Thursday briefing.

-Declining numbers of coronavirus patients and restoration of power at additional sites helped the recovery at Louisiana’s largest hospital system.
-Ochsner Health CEO Warner Thomas said the system's COVID-19 patient count fell to 663 from 990 about a week ago, Thomas said.
-That coincides with the state’s overall declining case numbers.

-Deslatte reported from Baton Rouge, Louisiana.
+Deslatte reported from Baton Rouge and Santana reported from Marrero.
 Associated Press writers Kevin McGill in New Orleans; Stacey Plaisance in Lafitte, Louisiana; Jeff Martin in Marietta, Georgia; Sudhin Thanawala in Atlanta; and Jeffrey Collins in Columbia, South Carolina, contributed to this report.

 Credit: David J. Phillip